berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section10 Homework 1.md

 (switch '(you told me that I should wake you up))
 ```

+Hint: Consider writing a helper function that just handles the general case of the problem&mdash;that is, your helper shouldn't worry about the "except at the beginning of the sentence" part.
+Then write `switch` using that helper function and handle the special case in the body of `switch`.

 ## Exercise 6

 Write a predicate `ordered?` that takes a sentence of numbers as its argument